 01. End-to-end UX tools

 At the highest tier are end-to-end tools that aim to satisfy the entire workflow: mockups, prototyping, documentation, developer handoffs, and design systems.
-2017 was definitely the year of the end-to-end design tool.
 UXPin has been catering to this need since the early 2010s, but a number of other brands, such as Adobe and InVision, are now also trying to create the ‘one tool to rule them all’.

 So how do these tools stack up just up for mockup creation?
 They can tackle them without any problem – and then some.
 With UXPin, for example, you can create mockups with multiple states and interactions.
 It even mimics some features of Photoshop and Sketch by including a Pen tool.

-On the other hand, Studio by InVision (its latest tool), allows for some pretty nifty animation editing; while Adobe XD lets you open Photoshop and Sketch files inside your XD designs, and apply colours, symbols, linear gradients and character styles.
+On the other hand, Studio by InVision, allows for some pretty nifty animation editing; while Adobe XD lets you open Photoshop and Sketch files inside your XD designs, and apply colours, symbols, linear gradients and character styles.